AnastasiyaDudina/-.-175/README.md

-# To start on OpenServer
+# To start on OpenServer for Laba6
 $git clone

 .env.copy.env  to  .env